nawrinlikelauren/nawrinlikelauren/README.md

 ### _"Hello, World!"_
 ## My name is Nawrin (like Lauren)👋

-### I am a Computer Science graduate student at New York Institute of Technology.
+### I am a Computer Science graduate student at New York Institute of Technology (NYIT).

 ---